 Creamy Southwest Chicken is sure to please everyone!
 Not only is the recipe made so easily in the slow cooker, but it’s packed with a spiced creamy and lime-y flavor!
 Dairy-free, Paleo, and Whole30 approved.

-**This recipe has been updated to include Instant Pot directions!**
+**This recipe has been updated with new photos and Instant Pot directions!**

 Happy Sunday Friends!!
 I am in a better mood these days with the sun finally starting to shine, and we finally enjoyed a few evenings this week eating out on our deck.
 I love to fire up my grill this time of year, but sometimes with our busy schedule, I revert back to my slow cooker.
 It’s perfect as we get into the summer months because it can heat my food without heating the house!
 We spent an evening at the baseball fields the other day, and came home to a perfectly cooked dinner that was ready to be devoured.